Guidelines and Pedagogy

-Honors seminars align with one of the honors thematic areas - community engagement, global studies, leadership, and research/creative arts.
-Seminars are not expected to align with all thematic areas.
+Honors seminars align with one of the honors thematic areas - community engagement, creativity, global studies, leadership and research.
+Seminars are not expected to align with all or multiple thematic areas.
 Rather, an in-depth focus in one area is better received than a course that tries to fit in multiple areas on a surface level.

 Honors seminars engage students in experiential learning and in reflection on their learning.
-They should challenge students with creative projects and activities that take learning beyond the typical classroom, integrate theory to practice, provide contextual complexity and provide opportunity for reflection.
-Experiential components vary widely and may include visits to local or regional museums or other sites, fieldwork, service-learning, integration of lab work, performances, international or domestic study tours or other activities in which students are actively engaged in learning outside of the typical classroom setting, integrating theory to practice and providing contextual complexity.
+They should challenge students with creative projects/activities that take learning beyond the typical classroom, integrate theory to practice, provide contextual complexity and provide opportunity for reflection.
+Experiential components vary widely and may include visits to local or regional sites, fieldwork, service-learning, integration of lab work, performances, international or study tours or other activities.

-Honors seminars challenge and broaden the intellectual horizons of honors students at all levels and regardless of the disciplines in which students are majoring.
+Honors seminars should challenge and broaden the intellectual horizons of UHP students at all levels, regardless of the disciplines in which students are majoring.
 They are taken by students across disciplines.
-They should be rigorous and, therefore, are not introductory survey courses.
-At the same time, they do not normally require any prerequisites and should provide a positive learning experience for students from across disciplines (ie, for the non-specialist).
-Proposals can come from any discipline in any college.
+They should be rigorous and are not introductory survey courses.
+At the same time, honors seminars do not have prerequisites.
+Proposals can come from any discipline/college.
 Interdisciplinary courses are encouraged.

-It is expected that faculty/student dialogue will serve as a primary mode of interaction and that lecture will be kept to a minimum.
-Collaborative work is encouraged.
+Faculty/student dialogue should serve as the primary mode of interaction with lecture kept to a minimum.
 Students should be challenged by reading primary sources and writing assignments that demand clear articulation of ideas.
-Use of innovative technology is encouraged.
+Use of innovative technology and collaborative work are encouraged.
 Evaluation of students should be based on their willingness to explore and critique concepts, rather than on absorption of facts.

-UHP students are required to maintain online learning portfolios to showcase and integrate their learning over the course of their time in University Honors.
+Students are required to maintain learning portfolios to integrate and share their learning during their time in the UHP.
 They are expected to create areas in their portfolios for each honors seminar completed, reflecting on and integrating their learning.
 Please keep this in mind as you design your seminar and consider what evidence/artifacts students may include in their portfolio as well as what opportunities for reflection on learning will be included in your seminar.
 View sample portfolios.